DETAILED ACTION

 Gao discloses PPG-3 benzyl ether myristate as a multifunctional, shine enhancing emollient with good pigment wetting behavior and hair shine enhancement [abstract].

-It would have been obvious to one of ordinary skill in the art, at the time of filling, to have combined the PPG-3 benzyl ether myristate and the composition of the copending claims to obtain the shine and pigment wetting behavior disclosed by Gao.
+It would have been obvious to one of ordinary skill in the art, before the effective filling date of the claimed invention, to have combined the PPG-3 benzyl ether myristate and the composition of the copending claims to obtain the shine and pigment wetting behavior disclosed by Gao.
 See MPEP 2143, Exemplary Rationale A.

 This is a provisional nonstatutory double patenting rejection.